TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 59/Psalms 59.15.md

 ---

-They shall wander up and down for food, And tarry all night if they be not satisfied.
+They shall wander up and down for food, and wait all night if they aren't satisfied.